-These consolidated financial statements were prepared on a going concern basis, which assumes that the Company will continue its operations for the foreseeable future and will be able to continue to realize its assets and discharge its liabilities in the normal course of business.
-As at December 31, 2021, the Company had working capital of \$78,734 (December 31, 2020 - working capital of \$1,620,838), loss of \$4,161,876 for the year ended December 31, 2021 (December 31, 2020 - income of \$74,932) and a deficit of \$29,029,132 (December 31, 2020 - \$24,867,256).
+These consolidated financial statements were prepared on a going concern basis, which assumes that the Company will continue its operations for the foreseeable future and can continue to realize its assets and discharge its liabilities in the normal course of business.
+As at December 31, 2022, the Company had a working capital of \$353,160 (December 31, 2021 - working capital of \$78,734), net loss of \$1,953,841 for the year ended December 31, 2022 (net loss of \$4,161,876 for the year ended December 31, 2021) and a deficit of \$30,982,973 (December 31, 2021 - \$29,029,132).
 In assessing whether the going concern assumption is appropriate, management takes into account all available information about the future, which is at least, but not limited to, twelve months from the end of the reporting period.

 On March 11, 2020, the World Health Organization declared coronavirus (COVID-19) a global pandemic.
-Due to the worldwide COVID-19 outbreak, material uncertainties may come into existence that could influence management's going concern assumption.
+Due to the worldwide COVID-19 pandemic, material uncertainties may come into existence that could influence management's going concern assumption.
 Management cannot accurately predict the future impact COVID-19 may have on:

-- Global gold prices; - Demand for gold and the ability to explore for gold; - The severity and the length of potential measures taken by governments to manage the spread of the virus, and their effect on labour availability and supply lines; - Availability of essential supplies, such as water and electricity; - Purchasing power of the Canadian dollar; or - Ability to obtain funding.
+- Global gold prices; - Demand for gold and the ability to explore for gold; - The severity and the length of potential measures taken by governments to manage the spread of the virus, and their effect on labour availability and supply lines; - Availability of essential supplies, such as water and electricity; - The purchasing power of the Canadian dollar; or - Ability to obtain funding.